guyyagil/rustyShare/README.md

    * Removed files are removed from the listing
    * Modified files are updated in real-time
    * No manual refresh required

+3. **Search:**

+   * Use the search bar at the top of the interface to quickly find files and folders by name

 ---